VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 ## Data availability

 All data necessary to reproduce analyses are archived on Zenodo ([here](https://zenodo.org/record/8233523), DOI: 10.5281/zenodo.8229505).

+For ease of reproducibility, data necessary to run the water balance model is also provided in this repo.

 ## Version
 Version November 2023